dnnguyen99/blog/_posts/2023-05-30-multiple-linear-regression-part1.md

   1 & X_3^{(1)} & X_3^{(2)} \\
   1 & X_4^{(1)} & X_4^{(2)}\\
   \end{bmatrix} = \begin{bmatrix}
-  1 & 170 & 60\\
+  1 & 170 & 99\\
   1 & 45 & 20\\
-  1 & 160 & 50\\
+  1 & 160 & 101\\
-  1 & 150 & 40\\
+  1 & 150 & 45\\
   \end{bmatrix} , \beta = \begin{bmatrix} \beta_0 \\
   \beta_1 \\
   \beta_2 \end{bmatrix}$$

 Before we proceed, we should normalize the design matrix.
-A person's height is measured in cm and a person's weight is measured in kg.
-The two variables have different magnitudes (e.g., height ranging from 45 cm to 170 cm and weight ranging from 20 kg to 60 kg).
+A person's height is measured in cm and a person's IQ is a score.
+The two variables have different magnitudes (e.g., height ranging from 45 cm to 170 cm and IQ ranging from 20 to 101).
 Normalization ensures that the variables are on a similar scale, preventing one variable from dominating the regression model's results simply due to its larger magnitude.
 The new, normalized design matrix $X$ is

   $$X = \begin{bmatrix}
-  1 & 0.7704 & 1.1832\\
+  1 & 0.7704 & 0.9385\\
-  1 & -1.7148 & -1.5213\\
+  1 & -1.7148 & -1.3254\\
-  1 & 0.5716 & 0.5071\\
+  1 & 0.5716 & 0.9958\\
-  1 & 0.3728 & -0.1690\\
+  1 & 0.3728 & -0.6089\\
   \end{bmatrix}$$

-We will also need to normalize the new person's height and weight using the mean and standard deviation of the height and weight from our dataset.
-For the fifth person, their normalized height is $0.0746$ and their normalized weight is $-0.1690$.
+We will also need to normalize the new person's height and IQ using the mean and standard deviation of the height and IQ from our dataset.
+For the fifth person, their normalized height is $0.0746$ and their normalized IQ is $-1.0388$.

 Now, we can use the equation $\hat{\beta} = (X^TX)^{-1}X^T y$ to find the coefficients of the regression model.
 First, we need to find the inverse of $X^TX$.
 Recall from our derivation above that $X^TX$ has to be non-singular (i.e., $X^TX$ has an inverse).